medibloc/wallet/README.md

 This process would be improved in near future.

 The package is built in the output directory: `app/build/`.

+### Uploading the package to AWS S3

-Upload those files to the AWS S3 bucket which is associated to a proper AWS Cloudfront.
+Upload the package to the AWS S3 bucket which is associated to a proper AWS Cloudfront.
 ```bash
 cd app/build/
 aws cp . s3://BUCKET_NAME/ --recursive